 Some older surround sound decoders and receivers offer a choice of "Normal" or "Wide-band" modes for the center channel speaker.
-The Model 8200e and 6200e C are designed to be used in the Normal mode.
+The Model 4400 C is designed to be used in the Normal mode.
 Additionally, digital processing multi-channel systems provide a Bass Management menu, which typically requires you to select between "Small" or "Large" speakers during system set-up.
-Since these systems have been designed to work with a dedicated subwoofer, please set all the speakers in Systems 6200e and 8200e to Small.
+Since these systems have been designed to work with a dedicated subwoofer, please set all the speakers in System 4400 to Small.